CarlstonG/My_Lister/README.md

 # For quick style: Used materializecss
 # For logo/icons: http://www.iconarchive.com/show/real-vista-business-icons-by-iconshock/shopping-cart-icon.html
 # For Packager: https://www.christianengvall.se/electron-packager-tutorial/
-# Lister app build using Electron: DL the exe onmy dropbox.
+# Lister app build using Electron: DL the exe on my dropbox.